Elizabeth Trussell, Countess of Oxford: Life

-After her father's death on 16 June 1499 and the death of her brother, John, in the same year, Elizabeth Trussell became a royal ward.
+After her father's death on 16 June 1499 and the death of her brother, John, in the same year, Elizabeth Trussell became a royal ward (Court of Wards and Liveries).
 Her wardship and marriage were initially purchased from King Henry VII by George Grey, 2nd Earl of Kent (d.
 21 December 1503), who intended her as a bride for Sir Henry Grey (d.
 24 September 1562), the 2nd Earl's son by his second marriage to Katherine Herbert, daughter of William Herbert, 1st Earl of Pembroke, by Anne Devereux, the daughter of Sir Walter Devereux.
 However, after the 2nd Earl's death, Richard Grey, 3rd Earl of Kent, the 2nd Earl's eldest son and heir by his first marriage to Anne Woodville, abducted Elizabeth Trussell, a crime for which the King levied a heavy fine against him: